noudess/docs-main/NPC-Scaling.md

 ### Special Abilities

-* While most stats are loaded by looking for a `0` value from the database before applying the base values, special attacks can't trust that since there are no special attacks means that we actually want them.
-So in this implementation we check to see if all of the base stats are actually zero value before we consider this NPC and **Auto Scaled** npc before deciding to apply **Special Abilities** from the database scaling table
+* For special abilities we load things slightly differently, we don't just look for having "no special abilities" on the NPC before we apply the template to them.
+In this implementation, we check to see if all of the base stats are actually zero value before we consider this NPC an **auto scaled** npc before deciding to apply **Special Abilities** from the database table template

 ```cpp
 bool NpcScaleManager::IsAutoScaled(NPC *npc)